sacharora999/devops-with-xlr-xld/README.md

 Now that we have the XL DevOps Platform up and running and connected to our local Docker instance, let's create an environment that contains it.

-1) Open a new terminal window and go to the directory where you unzipped the `devops-as-code-workshop` repository.
+1) Open a new terminal window and go to the directory where you unzipped the `devops-with-xlr-xld` repository.

 2) Create the environment that contains the Docker engine by applying its XL YAML file:
 ```